 With a supervised probation, you will have to meet with your probation officer, at least monthly.
 You may also be subject to more stringent monitoring of behavior, alcohol or drug consumption and testing, and other questions.

 If successful, you will be discharged from probation at the completion of your term.
-If, however, you violate the terms of your probation, you can be brought back to court and that suspended sentence can be activated, requiring you to serve the original sentence.
+But if you violate the terms of your probation, you can be brought back to court and that suspended sentence can be activated, requiring you to serve the original sentence.

 These programs feature a probationary period that, when completed satisfactorily, the charges against you are dropped.
 For young people between 17-21 years old, there is a pretrial diversion program, which can result in no criminal record after a short time if the program is completed successfully.

 Not all charges and not all defendants are eligible for these types of program, but they can be an excellent option to avoid a criminal record, and the consequences that can go along with that.
 Contact me today to see if you might qualify.